 The title was vaguely rewritten, while images were copied and reposted, as seen below:

 After it became clear that CopyKat stole my article, it was to find out where it was hosted.

-First, I did a DNS lookup which gave me a corresponding IP, which I compared to Arin.net and their IP allocation database.
+First, I did a DNS lookup, which gave me a corresponding IP, which I compared to Arin.net and their IP allocation database.
 This revealed the hosting provider: Bluehost (the domain was hosted at GoDaddy).

 I prepared a DMCA takedown notice to the host.

 I wrote to BuySellAds, the popular ad provider for many design sites, which promptly removed CopyKat from its catalog.
-Afterwards, I wrote a DMCA to Bluehost.
+Afterward, I wrote a DMCA to Bluehost.

 The only one I failed to get a reply from was the owner of CopyKat, which wasn’t a surprise at all.
-In fact, throughout this entire ordeal, I never heard from the owner of CopyKat, despite several attempts to contact him/her regarding the theft, and a comment on the reproduced article as well.
+In fact, throughout this entire ordeal, I never heard from the owner of CopyKat, despite several attempts to contact him/her regarding the theft and comment on the reproduced article as well.

-Removal of infringing content
+Removal of Infringing Content